Teichlab/celltypist/README.md

 ***
 ## Supplemental guidance: generate a custom model

-As well as the models provided by CellTypist (see `1.2.`), you can generate your own model from which the cell type labels can be transferred to another single-cell dataset.
-This will be most useful when a large and comprehensive reference atlas is trained for future use, or when the similarity between two single-cell datasets is under examination.
+As well as the models provided by CellTypist (see `1.2.`), you can generate your own model from which the cell type labels can be transferred to another scRNA-seq dataset.
+This will be most useful when a large and comprehensive reference atlas is trained for future use, or when the similarity between two scRNA-seq datasets is under examination.

 ### Inputs for data training
 The inputs for CellTypist training comprise the gene expression data, the cell annotation details (i.e., cell type labels), and in some scenarios the genes used.
 To facilitate the training process, the `train` function (see below) has been designed to accommodate different kinds of input formats: